Remote Voting in Haiti’s 2026 Elections: Opportunities, Risks, and Lessons from Global Models

 Challenges of Remote Voting

-Across the world, remote voting has been a topic of great controversy.
-Haiti has experienced political violence around elections before, and any unorthodox procedures surrounding election day could fuel suspicion, distrust, or unrest.
-If access to remote voting is unequal, it could fuel discontent and undermine the electoral process.
-After the last elections, voters rioted because they did not trust the election results presented by the electoral council.
-This mistrust resulted in multiple government buildings and homes being set on fire, including an electoral office, a mayor's office, and schools.
+Across the world, remote voting has been a highly debated issue.
+Haiti has experienced political violence related to elections before, and any unconventional procedures on election day could increase suspicion, distrust, or unrest.
+If access to remote voting is uneven, it could cause discontent and weaken the legitimacy of the electoral process.
+After the last elections, voters rioted because they doubted the election results provided by the electoral council.
+This distrust led to the burning of multiple government buildings and homes, including an electoral office, a mayor's office, and schools.

-To alleviate the lack of trust in the electoral process, voters will need to be well informed on how to vote remotely; Haiti already has low voter turnout, with the previous elections being the lowest participation rate for a national election in the Western Hemisphere since 1945.
-If there is any confusion, voters could be disenfranchised.
-The planned elections are fast approaching, and it is unclear if they will even happen.
-So if remote voting is to be implemented, voter outreach will have to be started immediately; otherwise, information from government communications may not reach voters in time.
+To rebuild trust in the electoral process, voters need to be well informed about how to vote remotely; Haiti already has low voter turnout, with the previous elections recording the lowest participation rate in a national election in the Western Hemisphere since 1945.
+Any confusion could disenfranchise voters.
+The upcoming elections are rapidly approaching, and it remains uncertain if they will even take place.
+Therefore, if remote voting is to be implemented, voter outreach must begin immediately; otherwise, government communication may not reach voters in time.

-Legislation would also need to be amended to ensure that remote voting is legal in future elections, and the preparations are put in place to confirm its viability.
-For example, in the upcoming referendum, which is scheduled before the upcoming election, the draft referendum decree states:
+Legislation would also need to be amended to make sure that remote voting is legal in future elections, and preparations are put in place to confirm its feasibility.
+For example, in the upcoming referendum, scheduled before the next election, the draft referendum decree states:

-• Articles 39 and 56 state that voting must take place on paper and not on electronic voting machines
+Articles 39 and 56 say that voting must be done on paper and not using electronic voting machines.

-• Article 66 provides for the use of new information and communication technologies for the electronic transfer of the vote count to the Provisional Electoral Council.
+Article 66 allows for the use of new information and communication technologies for the electronic transfer of the vote count to the Provisional Electoral Council.

-It is critical to ensure that the proper documentation and infrastructure are in place before the next election if remote voting is to be implemented.
+It is essential to ensure that the proper documentation and infrastructure are in place before the next election if remote voting is to be adopted.

 Technological Advances in Haiti

-Haiti has made significant strides toward preparing for the digitalization of government services, and this may provide a foundation for future remote voting procedures.
-Since 2006, Haiti's National Identification Office has been issuing the Carte d'Identification Nationale (CIN) to every Haitian citizen living in Haiti and around the world, free of charge.
-The CIN now serves as a national identity document, and as of 2021, Haiti's National Identification Office requires biometrics such as an eye scan, a photo, and fingerprints.
-Replicating Estonia's voting system would be a monumental task for the Haitian state.
-However, given the additional layers of verification using biometrics, the CIN card could be a force multiplier to create the path towards remote voting.
-The cards allow for unique identification of voters, elimination of fraudulent duplicate voting, and simplified voter registration.
+Haiti has made significant progress in preparing for the digitalization of government services, which could lay the foundation for future remote voting systems.
+Since 2006, Haiti's National Identification Office has been issuing the Carte d'Identification Nationale (CIN) to every Haitian citizen both in Haiti and abroad, free of charge.
+The CIN now functions as a national identity document, and by 2021, Haiti's National Identification Office required biometrics such as eye scans, photos, and fingerprints.
+Replicating Estonia's voting system would be a major challenge for the Haitian government.
+However, with the added layer of biometric verification, the CIN card could serve as a powerful tool to pave the way for remote voting.
+These cards enable unique voter identification, prevent fraudulent duplicate voting, and simplify the registration process.

 Remote Voting by 2026

-The Provisional Electoral Council is under enormous pressure to hold an election by 2026.
-This leaves a very short time frame for the planning and implementation of new policies to enable remote voting.
-The top priority for policymakers should be to ensure that all Haitians of voting age have their CIN card and are registered to vote.
-The Council should seek to avoid a repeat of the 2010 elections, when voters were not issued identity cards in time; a task that will be daunting with the short window before elections and the level of insecurity.
-Once maximum registration is achieved, the government could pilot a remote voting initiative; however, consideration must be given to the potential risks of rolling out a new voting process or system.
+The Provisional Electoral Council faces immense pressure to hold an election by 2026, leaving a very limited time for planning and implementing new policies for remote voting.
+The top priority for policymakers should be to ensure that all Haitians of voting age possess their CIN card and are registered to vote.
+The Council must avoid a repeat of the 2010 elections, when voters did not receive their identity cards on time; a challenging task given the short timeframe and security concerns.
+Once the maximum number of registrations is achieved, the government could pilot a remote voting initiative, but it must consider the potential risks associated with launching a new voting process or system.

-The last elections in Haiti were a disaster.
-Many Haitian voters were excluded; polling stations were attacked, and the people's trust in the process remained at its lowest.
-Offering remote voting options could secure voting accessibility, reduce security and organizational costs, ensure one person, one vote, avoid polling station overcrowding, and deter fraud.
+The last elections in Haiti were disastrous.
+Many voters were excluded, polling stations were attacked, and public trust in the process was at its lowest.
+Offering remote voting options could improve voting access, reduce security and logistical costs, ensure one person, one vote, prevent polling station overcrowding, and help prevent electoral fraud.

-Ensuring that Haiti's first election in 10 years is a success without scandals or irregularities should be the priority for the Provisional Electoral Council.
-If Haitians go to the polls anytime in 2026, that alone could be viewed as a success.
-By leveraging technology, Haiti can optimize its election procedures and increase voter turnout by offering remote voting options to its citizens in Haiti and abroad.
+The priority for the Provisional Electoral Council should be ensuring that Haiti's first election in 10 years is conducted successfully and free of scandals or irregularities.
+If Haitians go to the polls anytime in 2026, that alone can be considered a success.
+By using technology, Haiti can streamline its election procedures and boost voter turnout by providing remote voting options for citizens both in Haiti and abroad.

 Haiti Policy House is a not-for-profit institution focusing on Haitian public policy issues.
 Its research is nonpartisan.
 Haiti Policy House does not take specific policy positions.
 Accordingly, all views, positions, and conclusions expressed in this publication should be understood to be solely those of the author(s).